redis-developer/LLM-Document-Chat/README.md

 # Redis-LLM-Document-Chat

-This repository provides the materials for the joint Redis/Microsoft blog post here (link to come).
+This repository provides the materials for the joint Redis/Microsoft blog post [here](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/vector-similarity-search-with-azure-cache-for-redis-enterprise/ba-p/3822059).
 It contains a Jupyter notebook that demonstrates how to use Redis as a vector database to store and retrieve document vectors.
 The notebook also shows how to use LlamaIndex to perform semantic search for context within documents and provide a chatbot-like experience using OpenAI.

 https://user-images.githubusercontent.com/13009163/237002719-26e3118d-77ee-4ded-96f5-6ba801cae66c.mov